MileHacker Logo

 Efficient Navigation

-Use online maps, learn basic Chinese numbers for tracks, and bring small denominations for cash fares.
+Use digital maps, learn basic Chinese numbers for routes, and take small denominations for cash fares.

 Important Hubs